sympatovit/condenser/readme.md

 #### servers.json ####

-This file houses the configuration for each of your servers.
+This file stores the configuration for each of your servers.

+Example for one NS2 server:

 ``` json
 "_name": "ns2",